 Studying in Germany, you’ll find that students have greater independence in organising their own degree programmes.
 The programmes are not linear, so students have much more control over what they study and when.
 Many even choose to complete their degree over more than three years, or link their work to other faculties to make their degrees interdisciplinary.

 A majority of programmes in the country are taught in German, with a small but growing number provided in English.
-Outside of lectures, you’ll find that German people tend to know at least one extra language in addition to their own - normally English, French, Italian, or Russian - so you’ll be able to feel welcome in day-to-day life too!
+Outside of lectures, you’ll find that German people tend to know at least one extra language in addition to their own – normally English, French, Italian, or Russian – so you’ll likely feel welcome in day-to-day life too!